-- In Kinnally v.
-R. J. Reynolds Tobacco Co., on January 30, 2023, the jury returned a verdict in favor of the defendants, including RJR Tobacco. - In Stoklosa v.
-R. J. Reynolds Tobacco Co., on March 7, 2023, the court declared a mistrial.
-Retrial began on October 16, 2023, and on November 2, 2023, the jury returned a verdict in favor of RJR Tobacco. - In Grace v.
-R. J. Reynolds Tobacco Co., on June 30, 2023, the jury returned a verdict in favor of the plaintiff, found the decedent 30% at fault and RJR Tobacco 70% at fault, and awarded \$2.5 million in compensatory damages.
-Punitive damages were not awarded. - In Geist v.
-R. J. Reynolds Tobacco Co., on July 7, 2023, the court declared a mistrial.
-Retrial has not been scheduled. - In Sacs v.
-R. J. Reynolds Tobacco Co., on September 13, 2023, the court declared a mistrial.
-Retrial is scheduled for October 28, 2024. - In Treniece Jones v.
-R. J. Reynolds Tobacco Co., on October 3, 2023, the jury returned a verdict in favor of the plaintiff, found the decedent 3% at fault and RJR Tobacco 97% at fault, and awarded \$50 million in compensatory damages and \$150 million in punitive damages. - In Reppucci v.
-R. J. Reynolds Tobacco Co., on November 29, 2023, the jury returned a verdict in favor of the plaintiff and awarded approximately \$20.8 million in compensatory damages. - In Gallagher v.
-R. J. Reynolds Tobacco Co., on December 14, 2023, the jury returned a verdict in favor of RJR Tobacco.
+- In Harcourt v.
+R. J. Reynolds Tobacco Co., on February 9, 2024, the jury returned a verdict in favor of RJR Tobacco. - In Joleen K. Youngers (as the Personal Representative of Edward Archuleta) v.
+R. J. Reynolds Tobacco Co., on February 22, 2024, the jury returned a verdict in favor of the defendants, including RJR Tobacco. - In Farchione v.
+R. J. Reynolds Tobacco Co., on March 26, 2024, the jury returned a verdict in favor of RJR Tobacco. - In Agnitti v.
+R. J. Reynolds Tobacco Co., on April 2, 2024, the jury returned a verdict in favor of the defendants, including RJR Tobacco. - In Taylor v.
+Santa Fe Natural Tobacco Co., on April 23, 2024, the jury returned a full defense verdict in favor of SFNTC.
+The jury, however, awarded \$750,000 in compensatory damages and no entitlement to punitive damages against PM USA. - In Geist v.
+R. J. Reynolds Tobacco Co., on September 10, 2024, the court declared a mistrial due to the inability to complete the trial within the allotted timeframe. - In Sacs v.
+R. J. Reynolds Tobacco Co., on October 31, 2024, the court declared a mistrial due to a tainted jury panel. - In Penza v.
+R. J. Reynolds Tobacco Co., on December 6, 2024, the jury returned a verdict in favor of the plaintiff and awarded \$8.1 million in compensatory damages and \$2.5 million in punitive damages.
+On January 24, 2025, the trial judge entered an order granting plaintiff's request for additional amounts and awarded an additional \$20 million in compensatory damages that he then trebled, which resulting in a total judgment of \$105 million. - In Manious v.
+R. J. Reynolds Tobacco Co., on December 12, 2024, the jury returned a verdict in favor of the plaintiff, found the decedent 25% at fault and RJR Tobacco 75% at fault, and awarded \$6 million in compensatory damages and \$85 million in punitive damages. - In Jordan v.
+R. J. Reynolds Tobacco Co., on December 14, 2024, the court declared a mistrial due to the illness of a juror.

-In 2023, no Filter cases, in which RJR Tobacco and/or Lorillard Tobacco was a defendant, were tried.
+In 2024, no Filter cases, in which RJR Tobacco and/or Lorillard Tobacco was a defendant, were tried.

-In addition, since the end of 2023, no other Engle Progeny cases and no non-Engle individual smoking and health cases, in which RJR Tobacco, B&W, and/or Lorillard was a defendant, were tried.
+In addition, since the end of 2024, no other Engle Progeny cases and one non-Engle individual smoking and health cases, in which RJR Tobacco, B&W, and/or Lorillard was a defendant, were tried.